clevercanyon/.github/README.md

 # @clevercanyon/github

-This is a configuration file for Clever Canyon projects on GitHub.
+This is a configuration repo for Clever Canyon projects on GitHub.